erinkelsey/shopapp-nodejs/README.md

 - Go to Developers -> API Keys to get your test API Key
 - Copy your public and private keys, and add to the .env file, as described below

+#### To Test Transaction

+Card Number: 4242 4242 4242 4242
+Expiry: Any date in the future
+CVC: Any three numbers

 ### AWS S3

 - Create an S3 bucket that allows public files